How to Begin Your Tight Line & Euro Nymphing Journey

 Simply stated, Euro nymphing is a specific style of tight line nymphing.
 Tight line nymphing is a system for presenting nymphs to trout without an indicator.
 People have been tight line nymphing for years.
 There is nothing European about tight line nymphing.
 The more specific style of Euro nymphing has evolved because of competitive angling rules (no weight on the leader and leaders less than twice the size of the rod).
 Think of tight line nymphing as an umbrella.
 Euro nymphing would fall underneath the tight line nymphing umbrella.
 There are many types of tight line nymphing systems.

 The fly fishing industry helped popularize Euro nymphing, which has lead to some confusion for anglers.
 Euro nymphing is a specific style of tight line nymphing in which an angler does not use any weight on the leader (split shots).
 Weighted nymphs are presented to fish using a long Euro nymphing leader and a lightweight Euro nymphing fly line.
-Before making a complete converstion to Euro nymphing, however, you may benefit by making small adjustments to your current set up to develop a basic tight line nymphing system.
+Before making a complete conversion to Euro nymphing, however, you may benefit by making small adjustments to your current set up to develop a basic tight line nymphing system.

 Tight Line Nymphing System (Umbrella)